aruneshroy91/Arunesh_portfolio/README.md

 ### Keywords:- Python, Django, Google Search API, HTML

+* Pagerank using Google API
-* Find pagerank of a particular domain for specfic keywords using Google search API.
+Find pagerank of a particular domain for specfic keywords using Google search API.

+* Django interface
-* One inputs the keywords and the main domain and gets the pagerank if any page of the parent domain ranks within the first 100 search results.
+One inputs the keywords and the main domain and gets the pagerank if any page of the parent domain ranks within the first 100 search results.

+* Output
-* The output is a JSON response.
+The output is a JSON response.

 ## [Project 2: Profitable-App-Profiles-for-the-App-Store-and-Google-Play-Markets](https://github.com/aruneshroy91/Profitable-App-Profiles-for-the-App-Store-and-Google-Play-Markets)